 (iv) if the community referred to in subsection (1) has a proven history of hereditary or elected leadership, be accompanied by details of the hereditary or elected leadership position.

-(3) When considering an application, the Advisory Committee Commission must consider and apply customary law and customs of the Khoi-San community concerned.
+(3) When considering an application, the Commission must consider and apply customary law and customs of the Khoi-San community concerned.

-(4) The Advisory Committee Commission must, in respect of an application for the recognition of—
+(4) The Commission must, in respect of an application for the recognition of—

 (a) a community and branches, apply the criteria set out in section 5; and